tardate/LittleArduinoProjects/README.md

 ## Oscillators

 * [Square Wave - 555](./Electronics101/555Timer/AstableOscillator) - using a 555 timer to generate a square wave
-* [Square Wave - Schmitt](./Electronics101/SchmittOscillator) - using 74LS14 Hex Inverter with Schmitt Trigger Inputs
+* [Square Wave - Schmitt](./Electronics101/SchmittOscillator) - using an 74LS14 Hex Inverter with Schmitt Trigger Inputs to generate a square wave
+* [Square Wave - LM324](./Electronics101/LM324Oscillator) - using an LM324 OpAmp to generate a square wave
 * [Triangle Wave - 555](./Electronics101/555Timer/TriangleWaveGen) - generate a triangle wave with 555 timer and RC integrator